cms-dev/cms/docs/Introduction.rst

 - ProxyService: sends the computed scores to the rankings;

+- PrintingService: processes files submitted for printing and sends them to a printer;

 - ContestWebServer: the webserver that the contestants will be interacting with;

 - AdminWebServer: the webserver to control and modify the parameters of the contests.